sublimelsp/LSP/docs/src/troubleshooting.md

 Run "LSP: Toggle Log Panel" from the command palette.
 No restart is needed.
 If you believe the issue is with this package, please include the output from the Sublime console in your issue report!

-## Common problems

-### 1. LSP doesn't start my language server

-* Make sure you have a folder added in your Sublime workspace.
-* Make sure the document you are opening lives under that folder.

-Your client configuration requires two settings to match the document your are editing:

-* Scope (eg. `source.php`): Verify this is correct by running "Show Scope Name" from the developer menu.
-* Syntax (eg. `Packages\PHP\PHP.sublime-syntax`): Verify by running `view.settings().get("syntax")` in the console.

-### 2. LSP cannot find my language server (`No such file or directory: 'xyz'`)

-Assuming that the server is actually installed, and that you can start it from your shell, this issue is likely due to Sublime Text's internal environment not picking up the same `PATH` environment variable as you've configured in your shell.
+## Updating the PATH used by LSP servers

-You can confirm that the issue is due to `PATH` being different by starting Sublime Text from the command line so that it inherits your shell's environment.
+You can confirm that your issue is due to `PATH` being different by starting Sublime Text from the command line so that it inherits your shell's environment.

-The solution is to make Sublime Text read the same `PATH` that is read by your shell (or OS in general, in case of Windows).
+The solution is to make ST read the same `PATH` that is read by your shell (or OS in general, in case of Windows).

+> **Note**: You can see what ST thinks your `PATH` is by opening the ST console by clicking on *View > Show Console*, and running `import os; os.environ["PATH"]` in that console.

 Adjusting `PATH` can differ based on the operating system and the default shell used.
 Refer to the following table on where this can be adjusted: